Explained: What words MPs are not allowed to use in Parliament

 Words MPs cannot use:

-- Badmash, shit, scumbag, bad, bandicoot are considered unparliamentary, unless the MP uses it on himself.
+- Badmash, shit, scumbag, bad, bandicoot are considered unparliamentary unless the MP uses it on himself.

 - In the case of the presiding officer being a lady, no MP can address her as a beloved chairperson.